HTTPArchive/almanac.httparchive.org/src/content/en/2020/media.md

 #### Figure & Figcaption

 With HTML5, amongst other things, semantic elements were added to the language.
 These semantic elements give semantic meaning to content found within an HTML page.
 One element is the figure element which can, optionally use a fig caption element as its child.
-The main, and key difference between using a “simple” image tag (img) with a paragraph to describe the image versus using figure using a fig caption for description is that the former will semantically group the content about the figure together.
+The main, and key difference between using a "simple" image tag (img) with a paragraph to describe the image versus using figure using a fig caption for description is that the former will semantically group the content about the figure together.

 {{ figure_markup(
   image="figure-and-figcaption-usage-by-page.png",